|

 (Matinee and No COnsolation)

-was published in the EP
+was released on the EP

 Nice Cheekbones And A Ph D (Houston Party, 2001).